rorekk/maudica-wiki/src/authoring/README.md

 **Basic targets...**

-  - No more than 3 consecutive 16th notes
+  - No more than 3 consecutive sixteenth notes

 **Slot targets...**

-  - When changing mechanics, horizontal slots need 1/2 note of lead-in time
+  - When changing mechanics, horizontal slots need 2 beats of lead-in time
-  - When changing mechanics, vertical slots need 1/4 note of lead-in time
+  - When changing mechanics, vertical slots need 1 beat of lead-in time

 **Chains...**

-  - At least 1/4 note between end of a chain and next target on same hand
+  - At least 1 beat between end of a chain and next target on same hand

 **Simultaneous targets...**